-You’ll obviously need to know what time zones the majority of your audience are located in.
-And you’ll want to identify when you’re getting most engagement from the posts you share.
+You’ll need to know what time zones the majority of your audience is located in.
+And you’ll want to identify when you’re getting the most engagement from the posts you share.

 For a little extra help, why not use something like Tweroid, an online tool that shows you the best time to tweet.
-Or FollowerWonk, an amazing Twitter analytics tool that lets you dig deeper into your data and optimise when you share updates.
+Or FollowerWonk, a fantastic Twitter analytics tool that lets you dig deeper into your data and optimise when you share updates.